 Milton is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 28,374 people and five associated neighborhoods, Milton is the 69th largest community in Massachusetts.
-Milton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Milton was built prior to World War II, making it one of the older and more historic towns in the country.

 Milton home prices are not only among the most expensive in Massachusetts, but Milton real estate also consistently ranks among the most expensive in America.